HOME • CV • RESEARCH • PEOPLE

 QUALIFICATIONS

 I'm generally looking for smart, motivated students with a solid transcript showing your ability to perform well in science courses: biology and chemistry in particular.
 As stated above, evidence of writing proficiency and ability to complete writing tasks are also crucial.
-Knowledge in the following areas of biology are also particularly valued: soil gas exchange including instrumentation such as LiCor, chambers, etc; dryland ecosystems, including field experience in these areas; and general broad background and coursework in ecology, especially ecosystem ecology.
+Knowledge in the following areas of biology are also particularly valued: soil gas exchange including instrumentation such as LiCor, chambers, etc.; dryland ecosystems, including field experience in these areas; and general broad background and coursework in ecology, especially ecosystem ecology.
 The following ancillary skills can also be useful and help you make a niche for yourself, though are not required: computer programming, statistics, bioinformatics, web design, graphic design, engineering, and handywork.
 To summarize:

 Essential